 Created by Ned Kehde, this midwestern finesse tactic is starting to fill a lot of live wells and boat ramp conversations.
 The beauty of this rig is its simplicity.

 Some anglers will bite a senko in half and use it, or do the same with a lizard or a finesse worm.
 A medium spinning rod will do the trick.
 For the line used, you don’t want to go over 10-pound test when using this one.
 Keep it light and simple.
-After the Ned Rig is in the water, drag it, bounce it, let it sit…it can fish itself.
+After the Ned Rig is in the water, drag it, bounce it, let it sit before your hook set…it can fish itself.

 2. Shakey Head